Is stage 4 cancer terminal? While Stage 4 cancer can be terminal, stage 4 cancer isn’t always terminal.

 Radiation therapy is a cancer treatment that uses radiation technology to shrink cancerous tumors.
 High radiation levels can kill off cancer cells by slowing their growth and effectively damaging them over time.
 Radiation therapy has been shown to cure cancer effectively in some, but it is not always 100 percent effective for everyone.
 However, even when radiation does not cure one’s cancer, it still has the potential to reduce its size.

-Many cancer patients also use alternative & holistic cancer treatment and regular cancer treatments.
+Many cancer patients also use alternative holistic cancer treatment and regular cancer treatments.

-Types of Stage 4 Cancers and Their Treatment Practices
+Types of Stage 4 Cancers And Their Treatment Practices

-Stage 4 Lung Cancer and Treatments
+Stage 4 Lung Cancer And Treatments

 Advanced lung cancer is diagnosed when it is determined that cancer has spread— either from one lung to the second lung or from the lungs to another part of the body.
 The most common organs metastatic lung cancer spreads to are the liver, brain, bones, or adrenal glands.